AirtestProject/Poco/README.md

     if not img.exists():
         img.click()
 except PocoNoSuchNodeException:
-    # perform actions on non-existence UI element will raise this exception
+    # If attempt to operate inexistent nodes, an exception will be thrown
     pass
 ```

-## Unittest
+# Unit Test

-Poco is automation framework.
-For unittest, see [PocoUnit](http://git-qa.gz.netease.com/maki/PocoUnit).
-PocoUnit provides a full set of assertions methods and it is drop in with python stdlib unittest.
+poco is an automation framework.
+For unit testing, please refer to [PocoUnit](http://git-qa.gz.netease.com/maki/PocoUnit).
+PocoUnit provides a full set of assertion methods and it is compatible with the unittest in python standard library.

-## Ingrations guide

-See [INTEGRATION guide]().
-This guide helps you implement and integrate poco-sdk with your app step by step.

-## LICENSE

-TODO